2024 Solar Incentives Guide for Woodstock, GA - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a predetermined percentage of your solar system's cost.

 The ITC covers solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
-After this, the percentage will see a slight decrease annually until the program expires in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to get credits for energy storage systems with the new act.

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit applies to you, talk to your local Woodstock solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local Woodstock solar installation expert.

 State & Local Solar Incentives